 Our [BRAND] is the only [CATEGORY/INDUSTRY] that [UNIQUE BENEFIT].

-Once you have a clear understanding of your position, it’s time to put it to work.
+Once you have a clear understanding of what makes you one-of-a-kind, it’s time to put it to work.

-Get focused on what makes your brand stand out with a little help from our Brand Thinkbook.
+Get focused on what gives your brand its heartbeat with a little help from our Brand Thinkbook.